timberland-sig/rh-linux-poc/README.md

  Next step will be to the "./netsetup.sh" script.
 ```

-Follow the instructions on the screen by connecting to the VM console with
+Install Fedora Follow the instructions on the screen and install Fedora on your *host-vm*.
-`vncviewer` and complete the Fedora installation.

 After the installation reboot login to the root account on the host-vm and
 display the network configuration.